Best Balance Transfer Credit Cards

 Best For

-Seven Things to Know About Transfer Balance Credit Cards
+Seven Things to Know About Balance Transfer Credit Cards

 Your debt is still there.

-They help you pay off your principal instead of your interest quicker than regular cards, which means your debt will effectively be smaller.
+For starters, they help you pay off your principal instead of your interest quicker than regular cards, which means your debt will effectively be smaller.
+Having a 0% APR grace period means you also won’t incur any additional costs while repaying your current loan.

 Balance transfer cards can be used to simplify multiple payments.

-This can be especially great if your provider has no fee on balance transfers, like some of the cards from our list.
+This can be especially great if your provider has no fees on balance transfers, like some of the cards from our list.
 If you’re a disorganized person who keeps accruing late fees, this kind of solution can be a real godsend.

 Fees are inevitable.

 For some consumers, this can be a great deal.
-If you don’t need much time to pay off your debt, 0 balance transfer offers are a great choice for you.
+If you don’t need much time to pay off your debt, zero balance transfer offers are a great choice for you.
 You can transfer all of your debt at no charge, pay it off quickly, and be completely in the clear.

 Low-interest promotions expire.

 So, should you avoid balance transfer cards?
 No. But you have to use them the way they’re meant to be used — to get out of debt faster.
 If you end up adding new purchases to your old and new credit cards or if you stop sticking to a rigorous payment plan, you could end up racking up even more debt.
-Even the best low interest credit cards for balance transfers won’t save you then.

-Figure out a solid plan, pay your installments on time each month, and make sure you wipe out all (or at least the majority) of your debt before the promotional period ends.
+Our advice is to figure out a solid plan, pay your installments on time each month, and make sure you wipe out all (or at least the majority) of your debt before the promotional period ends.

 New purchases might not have the same interest rate.

-Some credit card companies will extend a low APR to new purchases as well, but this is a double-edged sword.
+Some credit card providers will extend a low APR to new purchases as well, but this is a double-edged sword.
 While it’s tempting to buy new things now that you don’t have to worry about high interest rates, you’ll still be adding to your debt and might not be able to pay things off as fast as you’d wanted to.

 The real key here is discipline.
 You really need to stick to your initial repayment plan: it’s the only way to get your finances back on track.